g-leech/argmin-gravitas/_posts/2018-08-31-bad-introspections.markdown

 * _Pretext for deep conversations_.
 I've done a few of these kind of workshops, and every single time I meet really interesting people who are there to open up and talk about fun serious things.

+Open questions: why should there be any therapy that works in general?
+Grant that there is bodily knowledge; where is this knowledge stored?
+The enteric nervous system?
+Why should introspection work?
+Theory of mind is for modelling other people so that they can't harm me.

 ---